SalmaKHD/Quiz-Program/README.md

 # Quiz-Program
- This program is an instance of the trivia quiz.
+ This program is an instance of the trivia quiz developed using the JavaFX library.